 Change Orders.
 Following the Options Selection Deadline, additions, changes, or modifications to the Plans, including any Buyer’s request for upgrades or other changes or modifications to Buyer’s Options selections can only be made through a change order form (“Change Order”) approved by Seller and Buyer.
 Any Change Order approved by Seller must comply with the following provisions.

 The time for making Change Orders is limited.
 After certain points in the construction process, certain requests for changes cannot be accommodated.
-The applicable deadlines include those set forth on Seller’s Change Order Construction Deadlines form, which is attached to this Contract as EXHIBIT C. However, all Change Orders are subject to Seller’s approval which may be refused in Seller’s sole discretion.
+However, all Change Orders are subject to Seller’s approval which may be refused in Seller’s sole discretion.

 Each Change Order must identify in detail: (a) the specific addition, change, or modification requested by Buyer, and (b) any increases or other changes to the Purchase Price for the Home which result from the additions, changes, or modifications identified in the Change Order.